The Phantom of the Opera (2004 film): Filming

 Principal photography lasted from 15 September 2003 to 15 January 2004.
-The film was shot entirely using eight sound stages at Pinewood Studios, where, on the Pinewood backlot, the bottom half exterior of the opera was constructed.
-The top half was implemented using a combination of computer-generated imagery (CGI) and a scale model created by Cinesite.
-The surrounding Paris skyline for "All I Ask of You" was entirely composed of matte paintings.
-Cinesite also created a miniature falling chandelier, since a life-size model was too big for the actual set.
+The film was shot entirely using eight sound stages at Pinewood Studios, where, on the Pinewood backlot, the bottom half exterior of the opera house was constructed.
+The top half was implemented using a combination of computer-generated imagery and a scale model created by Cinesite.
+The surrounding skyline seen during the "All I Ask of You" sequence was entirely composed of matte paintings.
+Cinesite additionally created a miniature version of the auditorium's chandelier used for its fall, since a life-size model was too big for the actual set.

 Production designer Anthony D. G. Pratt was influenced by French architect Charles Garnier, designer of the original Paris opera house, as well as Edgar Degas, John Singer Sargent, Gustave Caillebotte, the Pre-Raphaelite Brotherhood and Dante Gabriel Rossetti.
-Schumacher was inspired by Jean Cocteau's Beauty and the Beast (1946), where a hallway is lined with arms holding candelabra.
+Schumacher was inspired by Jean Cocteau's Beauty and the Beast (1946) and featured a hallway lined with candelabra-holding arms.
 The cemetery was based on the Père Lachaise and Montparnasse.
-Costume designer Alexandra Byrne utilized a limited black, white, gold and silver color palette for the Masquerade ball in spite of the lyrics being sung indicating that it is a multicolored affair in which mauve, puce, green, and black amongst others are on display.
+Costume designer Alexandra Byrne used a limited black, white, gold and silver color palette for the "Masquerade" sequence in spite of the lyrics indicating that it is a multicolored affair in which mauve, puce, green and yellow are some of the colors worn by attendees.

 Reception

 Release

 The Phantom of the Opera was released in the United Kingdom on 10 December 2004 and the United States on 22 December 2004.
-With a limited release of 622 theaters, it opened at tenth place at the weekend box office, grossing $6.5 million across five days.
+With a limited release of 622 theaters, it opened at tenth place at the weekend box office, grossing $6.3 million across five days.
 After expanding to 907 screens on 14 January 2005 the film obtained the 9th spot at the box office, which it retained during its 1,511 screens wide release on 21 January 2005.
 The total domestic gross was $51.2 million.
 With a further $107 million earned internationally, The Phantom of the Opera reached a worldwide total of $154.6 million.
 A few foreign markets were particularly successful, such as Japan, where the film's ¥4.20 billion ($35 million) gross stood as the 6th most successful foreign film and 9th overall of the year.
 The United Kingdom and South Korea both had over $10 million in receipts, with $17.5 million and $11.9 million, respectively.